holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 You need to figure out
 - how to mark a function so it can be called from the outside
-- how data can be send in and out the zome
+- how data can be sent in and out of the zome

 In case you forgot, Zomes are written in [Rust](https://www.rust-lang.org/).
 Don't worry if you are new to the language, we will gladly help you grow comfortable with it.
 Look in the [Rust section](/developers/requirements/rust/) or join us at the [Holochain forum](https://forum.holochain.org/).